yantisj/netgrph/README.md

 pip3).
 The plan is to eventually convert all driver code to the bolt driver as it matures.

-NetGrph requires CSV files with all of your Switches/Routers, Networks, VLANs, and CDP/LLDP Neighbors in order to be multi-vendor compatible.
+NetGrph requires [CSV files](csv/) with all of your Switches/Routers, Networks, VLANs, and CDP/LLDP Neighbors in order to be multi-vendor compatible.
 I provide IOS and NXOS configuration parsers, as well as a sample network topology to play with.
 For Cisco-based networks, a generic CDP/LLDP mapper is all that's missing.
-NetGrph is compatible with NetDB Neighbor Data though:
+NetGrph is compatible with NetDB Neighbor Data:
 (https://sourceforge.net/projects/netdbtracking/).
 Once stable, I'll package a bundled NetDB OVA with NetGrph included.

-If anyone has a dependable LLDP/CDP walker they recommend (I'm sure there are many), please email me.
+If anyone has a dependable LLDP/CDP walker they recommend (I'm sure there are many), please contact me.
 This only needs src_switch,src_port,dst_switch,dst_port.

-As far as expanding the datasources beyond Cisco, I am considering using [Napalm](https://github.com/napalm-automation/napalm) for this, but do not currently have the resources for this effort.
-If you have intermediate scripting skills, you should be able to generate your own data fairly easily, either from your configs or a project like Napalm.
-See the csv/ sample files in the GitHub repo for example data sources.

-NetGrph was developed on Ubuntu 14.04 LTS, but should be compatible with other versions of linux.
+NetGrph was developed on Ubuntu 14.04 LTS, testing on 16.04, and should be compatible with other versions of linux.
 I highly recommend using Ubuntu at this early stage for better support.
 I also plan to create an ansible build script in the next few months.

 ## Installation